-- The Indiana General Assembly made the Deferred Retirement Option Plan (DROP) available to members of the 1977 Police Officers' and Firefighters' Pension and Disability Fund (77 Fund) any time after Jan.
+- The Indiana General Assembly made the Deferred Retirement Option Plan (DROP) available to members of the 1977 Police Officers' and Firefighters' Pension and Disability Fund ('77 Fund) any time after Jan.
 1, 2003.
-Effective July 1, 2008, the DROP became available to members of the State Excise Police, Gaming Agent, Gaming Control Officer and Conservation Enforcement Officers' Retirement Plan (Excise, Gaming and Conservation plan).
+Effective July 1, 2008, the DROP became available to members of the State Excise Police, Gaming Agent, and Conservation Officers' Retirement Fund (EG&C Fund).
 This benefit allows eligible members of both retirement plans to accumulate a DROP benefit while they continue working.

 - An employee eligible to retire and immediately begin drawing unreduced benefits may enter the DROP and declare a retirement date.